danielshulee/GEISHA-Image-Search/README.md

 The mechanism for deep learning is a structure called the "neural network".
 Based after the biological brain, the neural network is a learned mathematical function that maps inputs (images, in our case) to various outputs (stage and anatomical locations).
 These functions start with no predictive power, but given data with labels (the "correct answers" for what the stage or locations are), they can "learn" how to recognize patterns in images.
 Once these networks are trained with sufficient data, they can be deployed on new data that they have not seen— in our case, a new image given by the user in order to find "similar" ones.

 Deep learning is able to find the "similarity" between images because a network can return numerical outputs for any image.
-For example, when predicting anatomical locations (of which there are around 140), Geisha Image Search's neural network returns a list of 140 fractions, all between 0 and 1, that represents the likelihood of gene expression in each location (for example, if the number in the list corresponding to "Heart" is 0.98, the neural network is 98% sure that there in gene expression/blue staining in the embryo's heart).
+For example, when predicting anatomical locations (of which there are around 140), Geisha Image Search's neural network returns a list of 140 fractions, all between 0 and 1, that represents the likelihood of gene expression in each location (for example, if the number in the list corresponding to "Heart" is 0.98, the neural network is 98% sure that there is gene expression/blue staining in the embryo's heart).
 Similarly, the neural network predicting stage would also return a number, although it doesn't symbolize a probability.
 Instead, this number represents what stage the neural network thinks the image is in.

 Because each image can be converted into a set of numbers, we can find the similarity between different images.